alecthomas/voluptuous/README.md

 **Current status.** Voluptuous is largely feature stable.
 There hasn't been a need to add new features in a while, but there are some bugs that should be fixed.

 **Why?** I no longer use Voluptuous personally (in fact I no longer regularly write Python code).
-Rather than leave the project in a limbo of people filing issues and wondering why they're note being worked on, I believe this notice will more clearly set expectations.
+Rather than leave the project in a limbo of people filing issues and wondering why they're not being worked on, I believe this notice will more clearly set expectations.

 # Voluptuous is a Python data validation library